 The results of the survey provide statistics that serve a wide variety of purposes.
 Some of these purposes include:

-Monitoring the economic situation,
+Monitoring the economic situation with regards to employment.

-Providing evidence for formulating and implement policies for decent work, employment creation and poverty reduction, income support as well as other social programmes.
+Providing evidence for formulating and implementing policies for decent work, employment creation and poverty reduction, income support as well as other social programmes.

 Providing indicators for monitoring the country’s progress towards achieving Malawi 2063.